 Root and Intermediate Certificates: The Difference

 Both root and intermediate certificates help browsers reach the same goal: verify and trust certificates.
-However, these certificate types have a few major differences.
+However, these certificate types have a few major differences:

 Root Certificate FAQ

-We provide answers to a few common root certificate questions below.
+We provide answers to a few common questions about root CA certificates in the context of digital security.Â

 What Does a Root Certificate Do?